angelhabs/support-page/index.md

 A: Yes.
 Your habit data is stored locally on your device using Core Data.
 We use industry-standard encryption and security practices.

 **Q: What data do you collect?**
-A: We collect minimal data necessary to provide the service.
+A: We collect your name and email address to personalize your experience.
+We may also use your email for marketing communications (you can opt out anytime).
+We collect habit names for analytics purposes only (not linked to your account).
+All your habit progress and tracking data is stored locally on your device.
 See our [Privacy Policy](https://angelhabs.github.io/privacy-policy/) for full details.

 **Q: Do you sell my data?**
 A: No, we never sell your personal data.
+We use all collected information solely for our own internal purposes (analytics, product improvement, personalization, and marketing communications).
 Your privacy is important to us.

+**Q: How do I opt out of marketing emails?**
+A: You can opt out anytime by clicking the "unsubscribe" link in any marketing email we send you, or by contacting us at angelhabsapp@gmail.com with "Unsubscribe" in the subject line.

 ## 🐛 Report a Bug